blog-post

 Fourth-party risk is the risk that arises when your company’s suppliers outsource parts of their operations to other suppliers, thereby creating a chain of suppliers.

-To identify fourth-party risks, you can use your vendors' System and Organization Control (SOC) reports.
+To identify potential threats with fourth-party risks, you can use your vendors’ System and Organization Control (SOC) reports.

-The responsibility for managing fourth-party risk lies with your information security team, just as it does for third-party risk management.
+The responsibility of vendor risk management, including fourth-party risk, lies with your information security team (just as it does for third-party risk management).

 Even if a third party provides additional security, your company is still accountable for implementing a comprehensive attack surface management strategy to avoid regulatory, financial, or reputational consequences from a fourth-party data breach.

-When it comes to managing third-party risks, it’s crucial to have a clear plan in place for cutting ties with unreliable vendors.
-This means being able to identify when a vendor is not meeting your standards or is at risk of a data breach.
+When managing third-party risks, it’s crucial to have a clear plan for cutting ties with unreliable vendors.
+This means identifying when a vendor is not meeting your standards or is at risk of a data breach.

 Terminating a relationship with a vendor may be a difficult decision, particularly if they provide critical services.
 However, the potential consequences of a data breach or loss of sensitive information far outweigh any benefits of working with an unreliable vendor.

 Therefore, it is essential to have a contingency plan in place to ensure that the termination of a vendor relationship does not cause any disruption to your organization’s operations.
-This plan should involve finding alternative vendors or in-house solutions to replace the services provided by them.
+This plan should involve finding alternative vendors or in-house solutions to replace their services.

-According to Verizon Data Breach Investigations, most cyber attacks are a result of passwords that are either weak or have been compromised.
-Not just that, but the probability of credentials being exposed on the dark web increases when the same password is utilized across various accounts.
+According to the Verizon Data Breach Investigations Report, most cyber attacks result from passwords that are either weak or compromised.
+The probability of credentials being exposed on the dark web increases when the same password is reused across multiple accounts.

 Implementing strict password policies and requiring multi-factor authentication (MFA) for vendors accessing your systems is essential if you want to avoid that.